-When it comes to divorce mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office offers clients skilled assistance.
+When it comes to divorce and custody mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office offers clients skilled assistance.

 If you can avoid the courtroom, often you and your family will be much better off today and for years to come.

 One of the ways you can avoid the courtroom is through use of a skilled mediating family court lawyer.

 Our Ukiah divorce and family law mediator, Thomas Shields, is experienced in helping families achieve outcomes that save money and achieve resolution sooner.

 Mediation is a process where you and your spouse, partner, or other parent meet with a neutral third-party called a mediator.
 Mediation may be used to resolve one particular issue or to resolve an entire divorce.
 A mediator does not legally represent either of you, nor do they advocate for either of you.
 No legal advice is provided by the mediator to either of you.

 Rather, the mediator-attorney gives legal information to both of you.
 Mediation is most often based on a multitude of sessions lasting one to three hours each.
 The multiple sessions lays the groundwork for you and your spouse, partner, or other parent to work toward agreement(s) over time instead of pushing you to concede to a global agreement by the end of a single session.